MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-class.md

 The member function returns the stored allocator object.

 Allocators for the string class specify how the class manages storage.
 The default allocators supplied with container classes are sufficient for most programming needs.
-Writing and using your own allocator class is an advanced C++ topic.
+Writing and using your own allocator class is an advanced C++ feature.

 ### Example